dennyjimmy/qualogo-chatserver/README.md

 The following achievements have been realized:

 ### Testing with Postman
+   - Postman workspace: "./Chat Server API.postman_collection.json"
-Use Postman to test the RESTful endpoints and WebSocket communication.
+   - Use Postman to test the RESTful endpoints and WebSocket communication.
 Below are the key endpoints and their functionalities:

 - **User Authentication**:
   - **Signup**: \`POST /auth/signup\`